Don Trahan

-Donald Roland Trahan (born November 13, 1949) is an American PGA Master Professional golf instructor.
-Known as "The Swing Surgeon," Trahan is the father of PGA Tour professional golfer D. J. Trahan.
+Donald Roland Trahan (November 13, 1949 – June 21, 2024) was an American PGA Master Professional golf instructor.
+Known as "The Swing Surgeon," Trahan was the father of PGA Tour professional golfer D. J. Trahan.

 Early life

 Trahan was born in New Bedford, Massachusetts.
 His father introduced him to the game of golf when he was ten years old.
 By the age of twelve, Trahan was a scratch golfer and a member of New Bedford Public Links, now called Whaling City Golf Club (known as The Whale).

 Trahan graduated from Bishop Stang Catholic High School in 1967.
 He was the top player on the high school golf team all four years he attended.
-Trahan then brought his talents to Southeastern Massachusetts University (Now University of Massachusetts, North Dartmouth) where he was again the top player on the golf team all four years he attended.
+Trahan then attended Southeastern Massachusetts University (now University of Massachusetts, North Dartmouth) where he was again the top player on the golf team all four years he attended.
 He is a member of Delta Kappa Phi fraternity.
 He graduated in 1971 with a double major in political science and history with plans to become a corporate attorney.

 Trahan met his wife, Susan, while attending college.
-The two married in 1973 and moved to Port Orange, Florida where Trahan would begin his effort to obtain his PGA Tour Card.
+The two married in 1973 and moved to Port Orange, Florida where Trahan began his effort to obtain his PGA Tour card.
 From there, Trahan took an assistant's job at Sugar Mill Country Club in New Smyrna Beach, Florida and entered into the PGA of America Apprentice Program.
 He earned a Class A membership in 1977.

-He would later achieve the rare status of PGA Master Professional in 1992.
+He later achieved the status of PGA Master Professional in 1992.